 The District encourages any individual who believes they have been a victim of hazing to report the incident.
 The District requires any staff member with knowledge of an alleged hazing incident to report the alleged incident immediately to the building Principal.
 The building Principal and the Activities Director are the primary, designated investigators.
-The alternate investigator will be the Executive Director of Human Resources staff member has filed a hazing complaint or assisted or participated in a hazing investigation or proceeding is also prohibited.
+The alternate investigator will be the Executive Director of Human Resources.

+Retaliation against a student or staff because a student or staff member has filed a hazing complaint or assisted or participated in a hazing investigation or proceeding is also prohibited.
 A student who is found to have retaliated against another in violation of this policy will be subjected to disciplinary action up to and including expulsion.